How Old Is The City Of Baltimore

 The Founding of Baltimore Town (1729)

 The year 1729 marks the official founding of Baltimore Town.
 The Maryland General Assembly passed legislation to create a port town that would serve as a vital hub for exporting tobacco, grain, and other goods.
-The commissioners selected the site due to its deep harbor and proximity to agricultural areas.
+Now, the commissioners selected the site due to its deep harbor and proximity to agricultural areas.
 This marked the beginning of Baltimore as a recognized settlement.

 Early Growth and Development (1730s-1760s)